 Depth: The maximum depth is about 12 metres.

 Site entry/exit: Enter the water from the beach and stay on the right-hand side of the bay and head out to the island.
 The left side of the bay usually has moored boats and lines to the shore.

 Underwater directions: Follow the rocks out and around the point, there are gullies, swim-throughs and walls rich with anemones, soft corals and sponges, along with large wrasse, crabs and the odd lobster.
 There is also a 'blow hole' that can be entered under water.
 A light is needed for this, and it shouldn't be attempted if there is a large swell.
 Around the back of the island in about 8 metres there is a large cave entrance that can't be seen above water.
 Enter the cave and swim in for about 8 metres, and surface inside the blow hole!

-Nearest Public phone: phone in the village.
+Nearest Public phone: Red phone box in the village.

 Mobile Network service: To Follow

 Other comments: Because of boat traffic an SMB is advisable here.
 Facilities here include toilets and a picnic table.